Biont/sway-launcher-desktop/README.md

 This history is stored in a file in `~/.cache/` (or `$XDG_CACHE_HOME`, if that environment variable is set).
 You may change the file path and name by setting the environment variable `HIST_FILE` to the desired path.
 Setting the variable to an empty value disables the history feature entirely.

+### Housekeeping
+After a while, this history might grow and contain some invalid entries due to removed/renamed programs etc.
+You can use `./sway-launcher-desktop.sh purge` to identify broken entries and remove them.
+Consider adding this command to a cronjob, startup script, or maybe even hook it into your package manager.

 ## Troubleshooting